Pure 4D N = 1 supergravity: Flat spacetime

 where $\epsilon(x)$ is the spinorial gauge parameter.
 While historically the first order and second order formalism were the first ones used to show the invariance of the action, the 1.5-order formalism is the easiest for most supergravity calculations.
 The additional symmetries of the action are general coordinate transformations and local Lorentz transformations.

 Curved spacetime

-The four dimensional $\mathcal N=1$ super-Poincare algebra in Minkowski spacetime can be generalized to anti-de Sitter spacetime, but not to de Sitter spacetime, since the super-Jacobi identity cannot be satisfied in that case.
+The four dimensional $\mathcal N=1$ super-Poincaré algebra in Minkowski spacetime can be generalized to anti-de Sitter spacetime, but not to de Sitter spacetime, since the super-Jacobi identity cannot be satisfied in that case.
 Its action can be constructed by gauging this superalgebra, yielding the supersymmetry transformation rules for the vielbein and the gravitino.